- Sunday, May 17, 2020

 He received a Bachelor of Arts degree from Northwestern University, where he was a Truman Scholar and was elected to Phi Beta Kappa, and Juris Doctor degree from Yale Law School.
 He has also received honorary degrees from several colleges and universities, including Georgetown University and the Pratt Institute.

-Keynote presentations for Monday, May 18 and Tuesday, May 19 will be announced soon.
+Keynote presentation for Tuesday, May 19 will be announced soon.